Posting cadence

 What are content pillars?+

-How many pillars should I use?+
+How many content pillars should I use?+

-How do pillars help a cadence?+
+How do content pillars benefit my posting cadence?+

-Can I change my pillars over time?+
+Can I change my content pillars over time?+

 Create mortgage content with a calmer workflow